-The cause of PCS is unknown.
+The cause of PCS is not known.
 A brain injury may cause a brief change in how brain cells work.
-This change can get in the way of using your mind and body to do tasks.
-PCS can also lead to mental health problems.
+This change can get in the way of using the mind and body to do tasks.

 PCS is more common in women.
 It is also more common in older adults.

-Anxiety, trouble with thinking, and noise sensitivity that lasts a few days after the injury may also raise your risk.
+Anxiety, trouble with thinking, and noise sensitivity that lasts a few days after the injury may also raise the risk.

 Not everyone with PCS feels the same.
-You may have:
+A person may have:

-PCS may affect daily tasks, your social life, and working.
+PCS may affect daily tasks, social life, and work.

-The doctor will ask about your symptoms and activity levels since you got hurt.
+The doctor will ask about your symptoms, health history, and activity levels.
 You will also be asked about your health before you got hurt.
 Questionnaires and neurological and mental tests may be done.
-They will help the doctor find out how badly you were hurt.
-PCS is based on symptoms and how long it has been since you were hurt.
+This is often enough to make the diagnosis.

 Brain Injury Association of America